 If you have an adjustable rate mortgage, your interest costs might change over the life of the loan.
 These interest costs might go up or down, depending on how your rate adjusts.
 Your homeowners insurance, property tax, and mortgage insurance costs might change too over time, like they can change with a fixed-rate mortgage.

-However, it is unusual to have sudden and dramatic increases in your requirement payments with fixed rate and adjustable rate mortgages.
-These increases can happen.
+While it is unusual to have sudden and dramatic increases in your required monthly mortgage payment with fixed rate and adjustable rate mortgages, these increases can happen.
 For example, your monthly payment can increase significantly if your property taxes triple.
 If your adjustable rate mortgage allows for very large increases in your mortgage rate, your payments may go up a lot too.

 Mortgages with balloon payments have large increases built into the structure of the loan.
 These aren’t payment increases that might happen.
 These are payment increases that will happen.
 As a result, financial professionals often consider mortgages with balloon payments to be risky loan choices for many homebuyers.
 Sophisticated real estate investors may use balloon payments as part of their investment strategies.